acacheung/moonshine-cms/src/pages/menu/phase-1.md

         price: 16 regular / 24 grande
         title: DEVON’S FAVORITE ’SHINE FISH TACOS**
     title: A-MEI STREET TACOS
-  - description: >-
-      Consuming Raw or Undercooked Meats, Poultry, Seafood, Shellfish, or Eggs May Increase Your Risk for Food born Illness; Especially If You Have A Medical Condition
-    items:
-      - description: >-
-          Consuming Raw or Undercooked Meats, Poultry, Seafood, Shellfish, or Eggs May Increase Your Risk for Food born Illness; Especially If You Have A Medical Condition
-        price: '0'
-        title: Consumer Advisory **
-    title: Consumer Advisory **
   - description: 'Don’t forget to add your favorite fixin’s, sides or sauces!'
     items:
       - description: >-